FuzzyIO/netstat/README.md

 cp *_slow.sh ~/

 ```

+## SHOW ME THE CHEESE.
+How does this work.
+1. Please wait until at least top of the hour for the cron to start.
+2. The data capture script runs for 60 minutes every hour on top fo the hour.
+3. From your home path `~` or `/usr/local/lib/`
+4. Type `./today_slow.sh` or `yesterday_slow.sh`

 ### Known design limitations
 * root folder is hardcoded to `/usr/local/lib/netstat/` in the scripts, you may change this as you see fit.